vesln/nixt/README.md

 Nixt is aiming to make testing of command-line apps as simple as possible.
-It plays nice with the testing tools that you are already using and in case you are one of those guys who practice outside-in BDD, it has the potential to become something that lives in every command-line app that you are going to build.
+It plays nice with the testing tools that you are already using and in case you are one of those devs who practice outside-in BDD, it has the potential to become something that lives in every command-line app that you are going to build.

 ### How it looks